Company logo | Codica

 The classic example of the SaaS company using this strategy is Basecamp:

-Subscription SaaS pricing model example by Basecamp
+Subscription pricing strategy for SaaS by Basecamp

 By the way, did you know that Basecamp was built with Ruby on Rails?

-This model reminds the freemium one, however, monetization comes from ads.
+This software-as-a-service pricing model reminds the freemium one, however, monetization comes from ads.
 It works best if you offer a very consumer-centric SaaS product, and you have lots of free users you tend to monetize.

 Pros